conanhujinming/tips_for_interview/README.md

 # tips_for_interview
 Some of my thoughts about interview. 我的一些面试心得。中文版请点[这里](https://github.com/conanhujinming/tips_for_interview/blob/master/README-zh_CN.md) 。

-I had some interviews this year in China for summer intern.
+I had some interviews this year in China for summer intern and full time job.
 This is just a collection of my thoughts about interview.

-I have now interviewed with several first-tier companies from China (such as Alibaba) and several global companies (such as Google), yet without any rejection letter.
+I have now interviewed with several first-tier companies from China (such as Alibaba) and several global companies (such as Google), with only one rejection letter.
 After a period of interview preparation and several interview experiences, I summed up some personal experiences for reference only.

 ## Claim

 All interview skills and tips are based on a solid foundation: the interviewer is already qualified enough.
 In 2018, I worked as an intern at a startup company, and I interviewed several candidates during the autumn.
 As far as I am concerned, if the interviewer is not qualified enough, it is not quite meaningful to learn these tips or tricks: an experienced interviewer can easily ask an interview some follow-up questions to check it.
 Interview skills and experience are meaningful, but **learning these skills can only help a qualified interviewer, instead of a unqualified one, to exert their strength to a greater extent**. **There is no shortcut to learning: nothing replaces hard work.** I hope that every interviewer can understand this truth as soon as possible.

 On the other hand, there are exactly some students suffering from the lack of interview skills: they are quite qualified, but for some reasons they do not perform well in the interview.
-In my opinion, the key to the interview is that the interviewer should realize that this is not only a test, **but also a conversation that is full of communication and communication.** This article is intended to summarize some of the general interview skills and tips for such students.
+In fact, different companies have different interview cultures.
+For example, Google's interviewer hopes that the interviewer can become a colleague who is willing to work together.
+The interviewer from ByteDance may hope that the interviewer has a solid foundation in math, algorithm, coding, and engineering.
+Such a person is more likely to become a "person who can solve problems."
+However, as an interview candidate, we don't really need to address the culture of each company.
+There should be some common points in the interview.
+In my opinion, the key to the interview is that the interviewer should realize that this is not only a test, **but also a conversation that is full of communication and communication.**  I hope that every interviewer can understand this truth as soon as possible.

+In addition to the two most important points mentioned above, there are some other relatively common interview skills and tips for interviews.
+This article is intended to summarize some of the general interview skills and tips for such students.

 ## Programming Part